digital-asset/daml-katacoda/your-first-feature/1_template.md

 This template is very simple: it contains the data for a message and no choices.
 The interesting part is the signatory clause: both the sender and receiver are signatories on the template.
 This enforces the fact that creation and archival of Message contracts must be authorized by both parties.

 Now we can add messaging into the workflow by adding a new choice to the User template.
-Copy the following choice to the User template after the Follow choice. **The indentation for the SendMessage choice must match the one of Follow.
-Make sure you save the file after copying the code.**

-Add the below code to the `daml/User.daml`{{open}} file
+- Open `daml/User.daml`{{open}} file
+- Copy the below choice by clicking on the "Copy to Clipboard" button
 <pre class="file" data-target="clipboard">
     nonconsuming choice SendMessage: ContractId Message with
             sender: Party